USEPA/gcam-kaya-decomposition/README.md

 # Welcome to Kaya Decomposition Factor Analysis: R codes for rapid iterative analysis with GCAM-USA modeling output data

 We combine energy systems modeling with decomposition analysis methods to investigate changes in emissions of hazardous air pollutants under alternative policy scenarios.
-The Kaya Identity method provides a robust framework for identifying the driving forces of GHG emissions or air pollutant reductions, so then proposing feasible air pollutant reduction strategies tailored to the specific characteristics of 50 U.S. states.
-When coupling with emissions projections for U.S. 50 states, it could highlight differences and similarities of strategies with neighboring regions.
+The Kaya Identity provides a robust framework for identifying the driving forces of GHG or air pollutant emissions, facilitating development of potential reduction strategies tailored to the specific characteristics of the 50 U.S. states.
+When coupling with emissions projections for the 50 U.S. states, it could highlight differences and similarities of strategies with neighboring regions.

 ## Experimental Design

 For this repository, our focus is on using GCAM-USA to simulate alternative policy scenarios compared to the business-as-usual scenario.
 We run GCAM-USA since it produces state-level results.
-The decomposition analysis is then applied to the model's results, using the Kaya Identity to break down the factors influencing CO<sub>2</sub> emissions into categories such as decreasing the emissions intensity of energy and decreasing the energy intensity of activities.
+The decomposition analysis is then applied to the model's results, using the Kaya Identity to break down the factors influencing CO<sub>2</sub> emissions or other air pollutant emissions into categories such as decreasing the emissions intensity of energy and decreasing the energy intensity of activities.

 ## Energy Systems Model Specification

--   **Model:** GCAM-USA 7.0
+-   **Model:** GCAM-USA 7.0 and 7.1

 -   **Modeling Platform:** GLIMPSE v1.01 and v1.2

 The GCAM-USA model can be conducted by a graphical user interface, named as [GLIMPSE (GCAM-Long-Term Interactive Multi-Pollutant Scenario Evaluator)](https://www.epa.gov/air-research/glimpse-computational-framework-supporting-state-level-environmental-and-energy).
-GLIMPSE simulates the co-evolution of the economy, energy system, land use, and climate systems, including how this co-evolution is shaped by policy and other external factors.
-GLIMPSE allows users to explore or modify GCAM scenario inputs data and to take simulation outputs data through its ModelInterface.
-GLIMPSE version is constantly updated and the version is indicated in the scenario name.
-For more information, please visit EPA's GLIMPSE project repository at <https://github.com/USEPA/GLIMPSE>.
+GCAM simulates the co-evolution of the economy, energy system, land use, and climate system, including how this co-evolution is shaped by policy and other external factors.
+GLIMPSE allows users to explore or modify GCAM scenario inputs and to take simulation outputs through its ModelInterface.
+The outputs of the ModelInterface is used as inputs for the Kaya decomposition analysis, which is analyzed through the R codes in this repository.

+For more information about the GLIMPSE user interface for GCAM, please visit EPA's GLIMPSE project repository at <https://github.com/USEPA/GLIMPSE>.

 ## Data Sources for Decomposition Analysis

-The decomposition analysis uses dataset taken out from GLIMPSE’s ModelInterface.
+The `` `data` `` folder in this repository provides five input files for the Kaya decomposition analysis, which are taken out from the GCAM ModelInterface queries.
 GCAM inputs include population growth, GDP growth, resource availability, and technology development by sector, and its outputs include energy technology penetrations, fuel use, and emissions by technology, which are sources of the decomposition analysis.
 The data are state-level data for all 50 U.S. states from 2020 to 2050, presented in 5-year intervals.
-The ModelInterface data that we utilized for the decomposition analysis include:
+The ModelInterface queries that we utilized for the decomposition analysis include:

 (1) All emissions by technology,